Platform Privacy Policy

 Your options include:

 The DAA and NAI opt-out tools are cookie-based.
-It signals your preferences to us so that we do not collect data online or deliver ads for the purpose of IBA/OBA.
+It signals your preferences to us so that we do not collect data online or deliver ads for the purpose of interest-based/targeted advertising.
 These tools will only function if your browser is set to accept third-party cookies.
 If you delete an opt out cookie or all cookies from a browser’s cookie files, change web browsers or change computers, you will no longer be opted out of our data collection and ad targeting, and we may place a new cookie unless an opt-out cookie is against reset on that browser.
 Opting out using one browser on one computer will not opt you out of using any other browser on the same or another computer.

 If you are using a mobile device, your mobile device may offer settings to limit or disable mobile apps from gathering certain information.
 You should check the settings for the app and your device.
 PulsePoint honors the mobile device settings for Android and Apple iOS devices.
 To exercise this opt-out, please visit the privacy settings of your device and select “limit ad tracking” (iOS) or “opt-out of interest based ads” (Android).